NVSL/CSE141pp-Root/README.md

 ```

 ## Accessing Moneta

+Moneta is our memory trace visualizer.
+It uses a command line tool called
+`mtrace` to generate traces and `jupyter-notebook` to view them.
+The process
+below includes the installation of Moneta as well.

 From inside docker, you can run `jupyter-notebook --allow-root .` to start up
 jupyter notebook server.
 The output will look something like this